KV6002-Team-Project-AI/MediMatch/README.md

 #### Backend Dependencies

-pip install Django djangorestframework
+`pip install Django djangorestframework`

 ## Running the Application

 To set up and run the project locally, follow these steps:

 1. **Build the React Frontend:**
-'cd trapp' Run this command in root directory for project.
+`cd trapp` Run this command in root directory for project.
-'npm run build' This command compiles the React frontend code, preparing it for production.
+`npm run build` This command compiles the React frontend code, preparing it for production.
 'cd ../', go back into main directory and run the server.

 3. **Collect Static Files:**